Community programs are open to all girls from across Long Island, regardless of whether or not they participate in our school-based programs.

-Girls Inc. of Long Island addresses all aspects of a girl’s life and helps her discover and develop her inherent strengths.
+Girls Inc. of Long Island community programs address all aspects of a girl’s life and helps her discover and develop her inherent strengths.
 As girls begin to develop confidence as learners, and build the foundation for academic success, they also form attitudes about themselves in relation to school and their peers, family, and social groups that can last throughout their lives.
-Girls Inc. of Long Island programming empowers girls to be leaders today and in their futures by helping them master foundational academic skills, practice healthy behaviors, and build positive relationships with peers and adults.
+Programs empower girls to be leaders today and in their futures by helping them master foundational academic skills, practice healthy behaviors, and build positive relationships with peers and adults.
 Girls learn they can have a role in educating and bringing about change in their own lives as well as among their peers, families, communities, and beyond.

 BFL participants will learn the importance of monitoring self-care, time management, and managing the important steps toward self-reliance and success.